gmaniatis88/Maniatis-et-al-2020/README.md

 # Maniatis_et_al_2020
-In this repository you can find the data presented in the manuscript: Maniatis et al., 2020: "Inertial drag and lift forces for coarse grains on rough alluvial beds", Earth Surface Dynamic, currently in review.
+In this repository you can find the data presented in the manuscript: Maniatis et al.,: "Inertial drag and lift forces for coarse grains on rough alluvial beds measured using in-grain accelerometers", Earth Surface Dynamics, accepted in late 2020.

 There are two data sets: